polimi-mt-acg/USA-airlines-statistics-1994-2008/README.md

 # USA-airlines-statistics-1994-2008

 ## Download dataset
-Run thw following lines to download the RITA airlines dataset from 1994 to 2008
+Run the following lines to download the RITA airlines dataset from 1994 to 2008

 ```bash
 cd dataset